photos-network/developers.photos.network/docs/addons/places365.md

 # places365
-Places365 is a Places CNN for scene recognition will use computer vision to predict the scene category, attribute, and class activation map.
+Places365 is a Places CNN for scene recognition, it will use computer vision to predict the scene category, attributes, and class activation map.
-It is based on [the Paper](http://places.csail.mit.edu/places_NIPS14.pdf) of by [Bolei Zhou](http://people.csail.mit.edu/bzhou/)
+It is based on [a Paper](http://places.csail.mit.edu/places_NIPS14.pdf) written by [Bolei Zhou](http://people.csail.mit.edu/bzhou/)

-*[CNN]: Cascaded Convolutional Networks
+*[CNN]: Cascaded Convolutional Network